tommy-mor/glue-statistics/DOCUMENTATION.rst

 * **SubsetUpdateMessage**: Activates when a subset is finished updating
 * **ExternallyDerivableComponentsChangedMessage**: Activates when any datasets are linked

+Updates/Edits to a Dataset/Subset include the name, color, and size as well!

 Other Messages:

 * **DataCollectionMessage**: Activates when any change to DataCollection made(add/delete/modified)